darrylcauldwell/darrylcauldwell.github.io/content/post/veba-knative.md

       name: veba-ps-enter-mm-service
 ```

-The exit function is logically laid out the same but with different trigger filter and handler action.
+The exit function is logically laid out the same but with slightly different trigger filter and handler action.
 With the manifest files created both can now be applied.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/darrylcauldwell/veba-knative-mm-enter/main/veba-knative-mm-enter.yml